Contact NPDesign

 North Rosamond Solar Project 150 MW Solar Success

 North Rosamond Solar Project is a 150 MW utility-scale solar development in Kern County, California, associated with Duke Energy Renewables and completed in June 2019.
-This major solar project reflects NPDesign’s focus on practical EBOS solutions, engineering support, and installation-efficient electrical systems built for long-term performance.
+Developed by First Solar, the project reflects the scale, planning, and electrical coordination required for large photovoltaic infrastructure.
+This project uses installation-efficient EBOS design principles to support dependable long-term solar performance.

 150 MW